 - Unusual sounds from the boiler or the pump

 - The central heating is slow to warm up in general

-A powerflush generally costs between £250 and £500, and takes a full day to complete, assuming no extra unanticipated work is required during the process.
-Once it has been completed, a chemical inhibitor is put in the central heating circuit to prevent rust and oxides from forming.
+A powerflush generally costs between £250 and £500, and takes a full day to complete.
+This assumes that no extra work is necessary.
+Once it’s been completed, a chemical inhibitor is put into the system.
+This protects it from internal corrosion.

 Boiler energy efficiency

-- SEDBUK 2005 – This system used the letters A-G to rate boiler efficiency, with G being the worst performing, and A being the highest.
+- SEDBUK 2005 – This system used the letters A-G to rate boiler efficiency, with A being the highest grade.
 An ‘A’ rated appliance would have an energy efficiency of at least 90%.

-- SEDBUK 2009 – In order to prevent confusion with European energy efficiency ratings, this newer system does away with the A-G rating and simply expresses the figure as a percentage.
+- SEDBUK 2009 – This newer system does away with the A-G rating and simply expresses the figure as a percentage.
+This is in order to prevent confusion with European energy efficiency ratings.

 In September 2015, the European Union introduced the ErP (Energy-related products) rating.
 This system uses a letter grading system from A++ to G. Out of these three systems, the SEDBUK 2009 scale therefore gives the most precise figure as to a boiler’s efficiency.